janhonkys/Bubble_sort/README.md

 - **Console display**: Prints the original array, sorted array, and the number of sorting cycles to the console.

 ## Testing (JUnit)
-- JUnit is used to write and run tests for the application, ensuring the correctness of various functionalities
+- JUnit is used to write and run tests for the application, ensuring the correctness of various functionalities......